zenml-io/zenml/examples/kubeflow/README.md

 ```

-## Running the same pipeline on Kubeflow Pipelines deployed to GCP
+## Running the same pipeline on Kubeflow Pipelines deployed to GCP [WIP]

+This section needs a bit of revision.
+Check back soon for updates!

 The steps from now on assume that you have a running deployment of Kubeflow Pipelines on GCP.

-TODO: GCP bucket, access to container registry authorized
+Add notes for:

+* Creating a service account with access right to create a bucket and access google container registry.
+* Create a GCP bucket
+* Configure `kubectl` to point to the right context

 ### Additional setup